-No person shall be awarded a GNZ Solo Pilot Certificate unless they:
+No person shall be awarded a GNZ Solo Pilot achievement certificate unless they:

-- (a) Have satisfactorily completed the GNZ Solo Pilot Certificate Training Syllabus as detailed in Appendix 2-C, sections 1(a) and 1(b) commencing on page 77.
+- (a) Have satisfactorily completed the "To Solo" section of the PTP.
 (Note: not all launch methods need to be covered in order to comply with this paragraph), and - (b) Have completed a safe solo circuit.

-6.2 Soaring Pilot Certificate (issued by GNZ affiliate)
+6.2 Soaring Pilot achievement certificate (issued by GNZ affiliate)